 - President of WebFX.
 Bill has over 25 years of experience in the Internet marketing industry specializing in SEO, UX, information architecture, marketing automation and more.
 William’s background in scientific computing and education from Shippensburg and MIT provided the foundation for MarketingCloudFX and other key research and development projects at WebFX.

 Branding yourself keeps you current in your chosen field, opens doors for you, and creates a lasting impression on clients.
-By developing your own brand, you’ll have control over people’s initial perception.
+By successfully marketing your brand, you’ll have control over people’s initial perception.
 If you don’t brand yourself, someone else will, and the outcome might not be in your favor.

 You’ll be an Expert in Your Field